logfile] [-r ] [-D

 gpsprof -T png | gnuplot >image.png

 The -f option sets the plot type.
-The X axis is samples (sentences with timestamps).
-The Y axis is normally latency in seconds.
+The X axis is samples (either sentences with timestamps or PPS time drift messages).
+The Y axis is normally latency in seconds, except for the spatial plot.
 Currently the following plot types are defined:

 Generate a scattergram of fixes and plot a probable-error circle.
 This data is only meaningful if the GPS is held stationary while gpsprof is running.
 This is the default.